Antibiotics, usage & over-use

 Antibiotics should be prescribed by your avian vet with directions on how to use them.
 Some antibiotics do not require a prescription and can be bought over the counter.
 Even non-prescription drugs need careful attention when administering them, so be warned.
 Some countries have different laws on how to acquire antibiotics, which opens the door for Rookies to purchase prescription drugs from outside their country, bypassing their own laws.

-Laws are created for a reason where antibiotics are concerned, it protects you, protects your bird and protects the workability in the future for that antibiotic.
+Laws are created for a reason where antibiotics are concerned, it protects you, your bird, and ensures the antibiotic remains effective in the future.
 As mentioned above, antibiotic abuse will eventually render the antibiotic useless for everyone.

 Storage

-Most liquid form of antibiotics are usually stored in brown glass bottles to protect from ultraviolet light and stored in a cupboard.
+Most liquid forms of antibiotics are usually stored in brown glass bottles to protect from ultraviolet light and stored in a cupboard.
 Some may be required to be stored in a fridge.
-Always observe the packaging and check Expire dates, correct storing and use-by dates.
+Always observe the packaging, and check expiry dates, storage instructions.

 Leaky, broken seals, damaged packaging, out of date, spoiled antibiotics should be discarded as directed on the packaging.